 - The following display based on whether you are generating or importing the SSH key: - SSH Key: (Import) Click Browse to select the SSH key to import.
 On the Import SSH Key dialog, browse for the Private Key File and enter the Password. - Key Comment: Enter a meaningful comment.
 If left blank, the comment will default to Generated by Safeguard. - Service Account Name: Enter the name of the service account. - Password: (Automatic generation) Enter the password. - Service Account Password Profile can be edited or removed.
 Available profiles are based on the partition selected on the General tab (asset discovery). - Service Account SSH Key Profile can be edited or removed.
 Available profiles are based on the partition selected on the General tab (asset discovery). - Directory Account: To authenticate to the assets using the service account from an external identity store such as Microsoft Active Directory, select the service account. - Account Name: Click Browse to choose the directory account. - Service Account Password Profile can be edited or removed.
 Available profiles are based on the partition selected on the General tab (asset discovery). - Password: To authenticate to the assets using a local service account and password. - Account Name and Password: Enter these values. - Service Account Password Profile can be edited or removed.
-Available profiles are based on the partition selected on the General tab (asset discovery). - None: The accounts associated with the asset are not managed and no asset related credentials are stored. - 4.
-The following information may be needed, based on the Authentication Type selected. - Privilege Elevation Command:
+Available profiles are based on the partition selected on the General tab (asset discovery). - Starling Connect: To authenticate to the assets using Starling Connect. - Account Name and Password: Enter these values. - None: The accounts associated with the asset are not managed and no asset related credentials are stored. - 4.
+The following information may be needed, based on the Authentication Type selected.